-Security and Acceptable Use Policy "EX.MILITARY TRUCK (EX.MOD)"
+Security and Acceptable Use Policy EX ARMY-UK.COM (EX.MOD)"

-1. This page defines the general "EX.MILITARY TRUCK (EX.MOD)" policy governing the use of its external Internet resources by "EX.MOD" staff and by general internet users.
+1. This page defines the general EX ARMY-UK.COM (EX.MOD)" policy governing the use of its external Internet resources by "EX.MOD" staff and by general internet users.

 2. All "EX.MOD" information systems are liable to a recording and monitoring regime intended to maintain security and to ensure that "EX.MOD" internet services remains available to all